 1. The Design: your website should look as good as it is in its original language.
 That’s not as easy as it sounds when you consider the languages the site needs to accommodate.
 When considering the design, you’ll need to keep these design elements in mind:

 · Text direction: some languages are written from right to left, while others are written from left to right.
 Be sure to keep this in mind.
 It may be necessary to leave more space to accommodate languages that go in the opposite direction of your site’s original language.

 · Language line length: this is another design element that can change, depending on the language.
 Different languages use different amounts of space both vertically and horizontally.
 Your site pages must accommodate these differences.

 · Images: need to be culturally correct for each country and region you plan to reach.

 Related Post : Marketing Yourself as a Freelance Translator

 2. The Language: choose your languages according to markets where you want to be active.
 This will involve some research.
 Here are some questions that can help you decide on which markets to target:

-· Which countries do site visitors originate?
+- Which countries do site visitors originate from?
 (Here, using an analytic tool, such as Google Analytics, can help you discover which countries site visitors are coming from.)